Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Introduction

-A more recent work, MTI-Net~\cite{vandenhende2020mti}, claims that tasks with high affinities at a certain feature scale are not guaranteed to have high affinities at different scales.
-Consequently, they model task interactions at multiple scales to perform ``multi-scale multi-modal distillation"; which significantly improves performance.
-However, this performance improvement comes at the cost of additional parameters for deep supervision at multiple scales; which makes this approach susceptible to overfitting on simpler datasets.
-Therefore, we believe that \textbf{there is a need for a more parameter-efficient framework that can still leverage the benefits of multiscale processing (ii)}.
+\s{A more recent work, MTI-Net~\cite{vandenhende2020mti}, shows that tasks with high affinities at a certain feature scale are not guaranteed to have high affinities at different scales.
+Consequently, they model task interactions at multiple scales to perform ``multi-scale task-prediction distillation".
+This is very similar to the multi-scale framework presented in ~\cref{fig:emanet_ms}, except in MTI-Net, they perform the ``cross-scale distillation" step after the ``cross-task distillation" step.
+Consequently, their framework requires preliminary decoders for every task at every feature scale, and a cross-task distillation module for every feature scale.
+Although this method yield performance improvements for multi-scale feature extractors, it comes at the cost of substantially more parameters.
+In our experiments using only 3 tasks with a multi-scale CNN feature extractor, MTI-Net had over double the model parameters of PAD-Net despite using the same cross-task distillation algorithm.
+These added model parameters make this approach susceptible to overfitting on simpler datasets and make the compute requirements scale poorly with more tasks.
+Therefore, we believe that \textbf{there is a need for a more parameter-efficient framework that can still leverage the benefits of multiscale processing (ii)}.}